 You don’t actually need to be a NET specialist to diagnose a NET

 - The nurse who sent me for a ‘just to be sure‘ blood test was not a NET expert but she was doing her job in a thorough manner and triggered my eventual diagnosis.

 - The GP was not a NET expert but he analysed the blood results, considered my healthy outlook; and then used his instincts and training to send me to a specialist (i.e. he was suspicious of ‘something’).

-- The investigating specialist was aware of NET Cancer but was not suspecting it until I said I was having occasional flushing (something I hadn’t mentioned to the nurse or the GP).
-But he was suspecting ‘something’ and in the end, he did detect it through scans and a biopsy.
+- The investigating specialist was aware of NET Cancer but although he knew I had cancer, he was not suspecting NETs until I said I was having occasional flushing (something I hadn’t mentioned to the nurse or the GP).
+But he was suspecting ‘something’ and in the end, he did detect something through scans and then confirmed it through a biopsy.